rickballard/CoCiviumBackUp/README.md

 ## The Opportunity

+"We the People" continually re-invent ourselves and our societies.
+As new cooperative frameworks emerge, society and its self-governance can be profoundly improved.
+Legacy rulers exhibit instability and inequity, ethical corruption and cruelty.
+Hierarchical governance may be grossly unfit for future digital society.
-"We the People" can use modern civic‑tech to govern more fairly than legacy hierarchies.
-With AI and other emerging tools, new cooperative frameworks become possible.
-CoCivium is a place to design, test, and iterate those frameworks—openly, audibly, and fork‑friendly—so better self‑governance can emerge over time.
+CoCivium is a place to design, test, and iterate the cooperative frameworks.
+Social guidance can be open, audible, and fork‑friendly.
+So an always-improving self‑governance can emerge, over time.

 ## What is CoCivium?